koaning/simsity/README.md

 # simsity

-> it's about building a neighborhood
+> Simsity is a Super Simple Similarities Service[tm].
+It's about building a neighborhood.
+Literally!

-Simsity is a Super Simple Similarities Service[tm].
-This repository contains simple tools to help in similarity retreival scenarios by making a convient wrapper around encoding strategies as well as nearest neighbor approaches.
+This repository contains
+simple tools to help in similarity retreival scenarios by making a convient wrapper around encoding strategies as well as nearest neighbor approaches.
 Typical usecases include early stage bulk labelling and duplication discovery.